openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 11: Parameter no. 11

 I1 Functionality selection
-Available config. parameters (data type is 2 Byte DEC):

-  * Default value 1
-  * 32767 – input  I1 doesn’t influence  on  the Heat/Cool process
-  * 1 - input I1 changes the mode of the thermostat between Off  and Heat/Cool.In  this  case  function  on window sensor is disabled
-  * 2 -input   I1   influences   on   heating/cooling valves according  to  status of window sensor.
-In  this  case function of Off and Heat/Cool selection by I1 is disabled.
+<p&gtAvailable config. parameters (data type is 2 Byte DEC):</p&gt <ul&gt<li&gtDefault value 1</li&gt <li&gt32767 – input  I1 doesn’t influence  on  the Heat/Cool process</li&gt <li&gt1 - input I1 changes the mode of the thermostat between Off  and Heat/Cool.In  this  case  function  on window sensor is disabled</li&gt <li&gt2 -input   I1   influences   on   heating/cooling valves according  to  status of window sensor.
+In  this  case function of Off and Heat/Cool selection by I1 is disabled.</li&gt </ul&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```1```.